 There are numerous benefits attached to insulating your home and ensuring that your loft and walls are not allowed to let heat escape to any great degree.

 If you have good insulation in your home, you have a great chance of maintaining an optimal temperature throughout the seasons.
 Insulation will improve your comfort levels by keeping your home warm in the winter months and cool in the summer.

 Another plus point that you will almost certainly appreciate is the fact that insulation helps to reduce the occurrence of insulation in your home.
-Well-fitted insulation has the ability to virtually eliminate condensation on walls and windows, which is healthier and you will no longer have to suffer the sight of water running down the window pane when you open the curtains.
+Well-fitted insulation can virtually eliminate condensation on walls and windows, which is healthier and you will no longer have to suffer the sight of water running down the windowpane when you open the curtains.

 Another valid point to consider is that having good insulation in your home will improve its home efficiency rating.

-An energy performance certificate (EPC) is used whenever you decide to sell or rent your home as way of provided a measure of its current energy performance.
+An energy performance certificate (EPC) is used whenever you decide to sell or rent your home as a way of providing a measure of its current energy performance.
 Insulation will improve that rating and would make it more attractive to buyers and tenants.